Oral thrush

 Oral thrush is very common in newborns, especially during the first six months of breastfeeding, due to the high concentration of lactose in the mouth.
 It can also occur in children between the ages of 3 and 9, when the immune system is still developing.

-Of course, oral candidiasis can also affect adults whenever immune defenses are weakened, such as during pregnancy, following debilitating illnesses, with the use of certain medications (antibiotics or corticosteroids), or in any condition that disrupts the balance of beneficial bacteria.
+Oral Candidiasis also manifests in adults whenever the immune defences are weakened – such as during pregnancy, following debilitating illnesses, through the use of medications (antibiotics, corticosteroids), and in all conditions where an alteration of the beneficial bacterial flora occurs.

-Oral thrush initially appears as widespread redness of the mouth and tongue mucosa, which becomes smooth, shiny, and painful.
-After a few days, small whitish spots or patches – resembling “curdled milk” – may appear.
+Oral Thrush initially presents as widespread redness of the oral mucosa and tongue, which becomes smooth, shiny, and sore; after a few days, small dots and/or whitish patches appear, resembling “curdled milk” in appearance.
 These patches can often be wiped away with a gauze, revealing inflamed underlying mucosa that can be painful when swallowing and may sometimes bleed.

 If left untreated, the infection can spread to the uvula, tonsils, and in severe cases, even to the esophagus and respiratory tract.